Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/Frontend/dev/decision.md

 ### Google Lighthouse
 The website report from Google Lighthouse was used as a guide for creating the PWA.
-Google Lighthouse is an open-source tool that can measure the quality of websites by checking Accessibility, performance or search engine optimization.
+Google Lighthouse is an open-source tool that can measure the quality of websites by checking accessibility, performance or search engine optimization.
 Lighthouse can also create a report for a progressive web app by additionally checking the speed, reliability, and the installability of the application is also checked.

 **Link:** [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)